-Sprycel is a prescription drug approved by the Food and Drug Administration (FDA) to treat adults with chronic myelogenous leukemia (CML) in the chronic phase that has tested positive for the Philadelphia chromosome (Ph+).
-Sprycel is also used to treat Ph+ CML in the accelerated or blast phase in cases where Gleevec has failed.
+Sprycel is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with chronic myeloid leukemia (CML) in the chronic phase who have tested positive for the Philadelphia chromosome (Ph+).
+Sprycel is also used to treat Ph+ CML in the accelerated or blast phase in cases where prior therapy has failed.
 Sprycel is approved to treat Ph+ acute lymphoblastic leukemia (ALL) in adults when other treatments have failed or cannot be tolerated.
-Sprycel is indicated to treat children ages one or older diagnosed with either Ph+ CML in the chronic phase or Ph+ ALL.
-Sprycel may be referred to by its drug name, Dasatinib.
+Sprycel is indicated to treat children ages one or older diagnosed with either Ph+ CML in the chronic phase or Ph+ ALL in combination with chemotherapy.
+Sprycel may be referred to by its drug name, dasatinib.

 Sprycel is used as targeted therapy for leukemia.
 Sprycel is a member of a class of drugs called kinase inhibitors.
 Sprycel is believed to work by inhibiting the growth of leukemia cells.

 Prescribing information states that Sprycel is taken orally once daily.